juan-serrano-soria/insta-follow-unfollow-bot/README.md

 They want to keep on doing this cycle of following and unfollowing.

 ## How to use it
-*following.py* (Under construction) receives a file containing the accounts to follow, and follows them.
+*following.py* receives a file as an argument containing the accounts to follow, and follows them.

-*generate_following_list.py* (Under construction) takes a file containing the accounts of an "engineering group", grabs their followers, removes duplicates and saves these accounts in another file.
+*generate_following_list.py* takes a file containing the accounts of an "engineering group", grabs their followers, removes duplicates and saves these accounts in another file.
+Both files should be argumentso of the script.

-*unfollowing.py* (Under construction) takes a file containing the accounts followed, and unfollows the ones who didn't follow back.
+*unfollowing.py* takes a file as an argument containing the accounts followed, and unfollows the ones who didn't follow back.

 ### Disclaimer: